schnef/hkdf/README.md

 # Erlang based HMAC-based Extract-and-Expand Key Derivation Function (HKDF)

 See [RFC 5869](https://tools.ietf.org/html/rfc5869) for details.
-This is a very straigth forward implementation, including the test from RFC5869 as eunit tests.
+This is a very straigth forward implementation, including the tests from RFC5869 as eunit tests.
 It supports the hash functions md5, sha, sha224, sha256, sha384, sha512.

 ## Usage